sinan84/KarateFramework/README.md

-# Karate Framework Testing Exercise
+# Automation Test Exercice by Using Karate Framework

 ## Instructions